-Congratulations to Dr. Pramod Regmi in the Faculty of Health & Social Sciences (FHSS) who the lead author of the paper “Hormone use among Nepali transgender women: A qualitative study” which has just been accepted for publication in BMJ Open (Impact Factor 2.376).
+Congratulations to Dr. Pramod Regmi in the Faculty of Health & Social Sciences (FHSS) who is the lead author of the paper “Hormone use among Nepali transgender women: A qualitative study” which has just been accepted for publication in BMJ Open (Impact Factor 2.376).
 The paper highlights that there is a dearth of information on transgender individuals in Nepal, particularly studies exploring their use of hormone therapies.
 This qualitative study therefore explored: (a) how hormones are used; (b) types of hormones used; and (c) side-effects experienced by transgender women after hormone use.
 This is the first study in Nepal of its kind addressing this important public health issue.

 The paper was co-authored by Sanjeev Neupane, Sujan Marahatta and Edwin van Teijlingen.
 Prof. Sujan Marahatta is based at Manmohan Memorial Institute of Health Sciences in Nepal.
 Bournemouth University has a long-standing collaboration with Manmohan Memorial Institute of Health Sciences.
 Whilst Mr. Sanjeev Raj Neupane is based at the charity Save the Children in Kathmandu.

 Regmi, P., Neupane, S., van Teijlingen, E., Marahatta, S. Hormone use in the male-to-female transgender population in Nepal: A qualitative study, BMJ Open (accepted).

 Staff, students and colleagues are warmly invited to an inspiring and engaging half-day conference on Wednesday 9 October from 1pm (BG11, Lansdowne Campus).
 Speakers include visiting colleagues from Kosovo and BU academic staff.
 The conference opens with an informal networking lunch, followed by presentations and panel discussion.